RivaD2/reading-notes/401/class-16.md

 2. **Describe an application that would need access control.**

 - There are so many examples where apps would need access control.
-A user logging into a banking website, any mobile application, basically any app that has login capabilites or that stores user information.
+A user logging into a banking website, any mobile application, basically any app that has login capabilities or that stores user information.
 A basic website wouldn't really need it but every other app out there that asks users to login.

 3. **What is a role used for?**